Vatsal-Verma/Jenkins-stats-/README.md

 - sleep - this command is used to bring a delay before each job i.e. 5 sec delay or 10 sec delay.
 - touch - it's used to create a new folder or item in the current directory.
 - mkdir - it's used to create new folder in the current directory.
+- vi - helps to make changes in a file in pwd.
+- cp - it's used to copy a file.
+-

 Jenkins: ci/cd  -> Continuous Integration and continuous delivery, ssh -> secure shell Jenkins is an automation platform that allows you automate platform via build, test and deploy the platform.